k411e/sdv_lab/ankaios/README.md

-The projec use the [Eclipse Ankaios](https://eclipse-ankaios.github.io/ankaios/0.6).
+The project uses [Eclipse Ankaios](https://eclipse-ankaios.github.io/ankaios/0.6).
 This is an embedded software orchestrator targeted for automotive High Performance Computer (HPC) which suppports pluggable container runtimes.
 In the hackathon, Eclipse Ankaios with version v0.6.0 is used.

 Ankaios supports [Podman](https://docs.podman.io/en/latest/) as container runtime.